April 2018. The United States Patent and Trademark Office grants Fratagene Therapeutics the US Patent 9,944,906 "Frataxin mutants".

 November 2017.
-Fratagene Therapeutics invited by the European Research Council to present its discovery programs at the Slush, the world’s leading venturing event for startups to be held in Helsinki, November 29 - December 1, during the Slush y Science vertical.
+The European Research Council invites Fratagene Therapeutics to present its discovery programs at the Slush, the world’s leading venturing event for startups to be held in Helsinki, November 29 - December 1, during the Slush y Science vertical.

 September 2017.
 Fratagene Therapeutics to present exciting new findings at the International Ataxia Research Conference to be held in Pisa, Italy, on September 27-30.

 February 2017.
 Researchers at Fratagene Therapeutics, in collaboration with researchers at the Department of Biomedicine and Prevention of the University of Rome “Tor Vergata”, have identified the enzyme RNF126 as a new therapeutic target for Friedreich ataxia.
 The investigators found that RNF126 is the ubiquitin E3 ligase responsible for the degradation of frataxin.
 Molecular strategies aimed at the inhibition of RNF126 would pave the way to the development of a new class of drugs able to prevent frataxin degradation, thus restoring frataxin levels in patients and providing hope of cure.
 The results of this work have been published in Cell Reports.

 January 2017.
 Fratagene Therapeutics to fully support the salary of one investigator, that will establish in vitro cultures of sensory neurons, differentiated form iPSC derived from Freidreich ataxia patients, as a cellular disease model.